eslint/eslint/docs/src/rules/max-statements-per-line.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the number of statements on each line.

+## Version

+This rule was introduced in ESLint 2.5.0.